Dragster (video game): World record and controversy

 In 1982, Todd Rogers claimed the world record with a time of 5.51 seconds.
 Until January 2018, this was accepted by Twin Galaxies and Guinness World Records, which later recognized it as the longest-standing video game record.
 Rogers said he achieved his time by shifting into second gear as the countdown timer reached zero.
 Eric "Omnigamer" Koziel, a speedrunner and creator of tool-assisted speedruns, analyzed the source code of the game, and it was discovered that 5.51 seconds was impossible.
-He did not find it possible to shift during the countdown and determined the best possible time to be 5.57.
+He did not find it possible to shift during the countdown and determined the best possible time to be 5.57 seconds.

 On January 29, 2018, Twin Galaxies removed Todd Rogers' records and banned him from participating in their competitive leaderboards.
 Guinness World Records also removed him from its database.

 The world record stands at 5.57 seconds, which has been achieved by multiple players.
+Brett Clark of Virginia most recently hit 5.57 on an original Atari with multiple witnesses.